ev3dev/edu-docs/docs/workflow/development-workflow.md

 >
 > e.g., OpenSSH provides `scp` (Secure Copy) for transferring files.

-* Cross-Debugger
+* Remote-Debugger
 > This usually comes with the Cross-compiler Toolchain, but can also be provided as part of the IDE.
 >
 > In order to debug the applications running on the Robot Controller, we must control the instruction execution on the Robot Controller using a Debugger.
-A Cross-Debugger runs on the Host, sending commands via the network link to the Target which runs a small debugger stub to control the application directly.
+A Remote-Debugger runs on the Host, sending commands via the network link to the Target which runs a small debugger stub to control the application directly.
 >
-> In ev3dev, GDB and GDB Server are the Host Cross-Debugger and Target debgger stub respectively.
+> In ev3dev, GDB and GDB Server are the Host Remote-Debugger and Target debugger stub respectively.
+GDB-multiarch is the Cross-Debugging enabled version of GDB to allow the GDB software running on the Host PC to recognize the instructions and registers of the Target platform.

 * Other Packages